by Linda Straker

 According to the letter of approval from the FDA, the trading name for the vaccine will be Comirnaty and it will be a vaccine indicated for active immunisation to prevent coronavirus disease 2019 (Covid-19) caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) in individuals 16 years of age and older.

-According to the licencing terms of the Biologics Licence, the FDA said that it is issuing Department of Health and Human Services US Licence No. 2229 to BioNTech Manufacturing GmbH, Mainz, Germany, under the provisions of section 351(a) of the PHS Act controlling the manufacture and sale of biological products.
+According to the licensing terms of the Biologics License, the FDA said that it is issuing Department of Health and Human Services US Licence No. 2229 to BioNTech Manufacturing GmbH, Mainz, Germany, under the provisions of section 351(a) of the PHS Act controlling the manufacture and sale of biological products.

 “The licence authorises you to introduce or deliver for introduction into interstate commerce, those products for which your company has demonstrated compliance with establishment and product standards.
 Under this licence, you are authorised to manufacture the product, Covid-19 Vaccine, mRNA, which is indicated for active immunisation to prevent coronavirus disease 2019 (Covid-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in individuals 16 years of age and older,” said the letter of approval which is addressed to Amit Patel of BioNTech Manufacturing GmbH.

 The approval letter also mandates that the company must submit adverse experience reports in accordance with the adverse experience reporting requirements for licenced biological products and it must submit distribution reports at monthly intervals.